 When a fire burns in an enclosed room, the oxygen in the room is gradually used up and replaced with carbon dioxide.
 Following a build-up of carbon dioxide in the air, the fuel is prevented from burning fully and it starts to release carbon monoxide.

 Causes of carbon monoxide poisoning

-If the fuel in these appliances does not burn fully, carbon monoxide (CO) gas is produced.
+If the fuel in an appliance does not burn fully, carbon monoxide (CO) gas can be produced.

 The build up of carbon monoxide can also be as a result of any of the following:

 - Indoor use of a barbecue grill or outdoor heater

 - Enclosed or unventilated spaces - burning fuel in an enclosed or unventilated space, where there are no air vents, windows or doors left open or ajar